-- Students have mastered the concepts presented in 3 are well prepared for the content of Well-Ordered Language Level 4.
+- Students have mastered the concepts presented in 3 are well prepared forthe content of Well-Ordered Language Level 4.

 - Sensory linking verbs

-- Indirect objects
+- o Indirect objects

-- Interrogative pronouns
+- o Interrogative pronouns

-- Relative (adjectival clauses)
+- o Relative (adjectival clauses)

 - Adverbial elements and clauses

-- Reflexive pronouns
+- o Reflexive pronouns

 - o Verbals

-- All the more basic concepts from WOL 2, such as parts of speech and types of sentences
+- o All the more basic concepts from WOL 2, such as parts of speech and types of sentences

 - Additionally, students should be able to diagram a sentence with the elements listed above, a process of visualizing grammatical relationships within sentences.
 We will practice the particularities of the Reed and Kellogg format of diagramming together, and students should be prepared to conform their own diagrams to this model.

 - Students must be able to read with fluency and write sentences legibly by hand.
 Students should be motivated and inspired to persevere with help from the vision of clear, effective communication presented to them in great works of literature.
 They should be willing to ask questions and explore the beauty of well-ordered language.

 - Students should be able to read and comprehend the text independently.
 They should be able to analyze new sentences using textual evidence to decipher the meaning of new terms.
 Students will chant and diagram complex sentences in groups and individually.

 - Finally, students should be developmentally prepared to engage in a 7th- to 8th-grade corporate learning environment in an online classroom.
-Students should be able to login to Schoology to
+Students should be able to login to Canvas to 10 10

 obtain and upload assignments, review information such as updates, instructor comments on submitted work, and grades.
-When necessary, students should be able to comment on and collaborate with classmates through Schoology.
-Students new to Schoology may not be able to navigate Schoology independently at the beginning of the course, and students vary in their ability to work independently.
+When necessary, students should be able to comment on and collaborate with classmates through Canvas.
+Students new to Canvas may not be able to navigate Canvas independently at the beginning of the course, and students vary in their ability to work independently.
 Thus, a parent or guardian should be willing to assist that student with submitting homework assignments and viewing course materials until they achieve independence.